Lab 10: Referencing Figures and Tables

 Why are we here?

-When you write a scientific paper, you must refer to any figure or table by number in the text.
-Moreover, you often include multiple tables, and sometimes you have to move those tables around during the revising process.
-Hard coding the numbers of the tables and figures into the text is an exercise in frustration, since if you change the order of the tables, you have to then go back and change all of the references to that table.
+In scientific writing, figures and tables are always references by number in your text.
+The location and number of these figures and tables are likely to change as your articles are edited and revised.
+This means that Hard coding the numbers of the tables and figures into your writing is an exercise in frustration, since you have to then go back and change all of the references to that table.

-Instead, we use references to automatically refer to figures and tables by number.
+Instead, we use cross-references to automatically refer to figures and tables by number, and avoid the error-prone process of manually numbering each one.
 Once you learn how to references tables and figures automatically, you will never go back to referencing them manually again!

 Lab Goals